bakerlisa/bakerlisa/README.md

 ![](https://github.com/lisabroadhead/lisabroadhead/blob/main/lisa.png)

 What's up my people!
 I'm Lisa and I'm a Software Engeeir, Fablous Frontend Developer (so I've been told), and getting a certifcation in Machine Leanring!
-Since the dawn of time technology has been aroudn to help humans do tasks eaiser.
+Since the dawn of time, technology has been around to help humans do tasks eaiser.
 Work smarter not harder!
 So I'm interested in how I can get machines to do more for me.

+I reeeeally want magic to be real.
+Sometimes I try to move things with my mind..just in case.
+Since coding is "magic" to un-coders, it was an obvious career chice!
+I also like puszzles, langauges and challenges.
+I would give all my money up to go to space.
+But since I won't be able to, I would love to work in the areospace industry.
+Lastly I want a machine to do my dishes and cook my food, which led me to machine learning!
+No, I find whats going on in th eML/AI world SO fascinating!
+I want to know how to do it, so I can take my personally projects to the next level.

 About:
 - 🎨  7 years of professional Frontend experience